LordVGames/LordsStarstormEdits/Thunderstore/Package Files/README.md

 ### Empyrean Elites

 - No longer drops shard(s) on death
+- Cannot spawn during EnemiesReturns' judgement sequence

+### Toxic Elites

+- Can be toggled off

 ### Ethereal-Related

 - Shards have actual icons along with new names/descriptions
 - - With how much I was getting the shards I did this to do this to make them feel more complete
+- Most shard drops have been restored
+- - The storm shard item isn't in the current SS2 build however
 - "New" message for when the Zanzan portal spawns
 - - The message exists in the mod, it's just not used
 - Ultra elites have their subtitle from SS1
 - The ultra elites' buff ward is now visible
 - The ultra elites' passive buff is a lil different
 - - The 20% more movement speed and 10% more damage is given also given to the ultra itself
-- - All alies except for the ultra get a tiny amount of % hp regen
+- - All alies except for the ultra get a tiny amount of % hp regen (under separate config option)
 - Zanzan's trade menu & trade teleporter menus have new text for their menu titles
 - Swapped around some of the text for the ethereal sapling to make it more apparent you need to hit it twice
 - Fixed having field accelerator preventing the Zanzan portal from appearing